Latest update on Attendance following Lockdown

 Children must get an education between the school term after their 5th birthday and the last Friday in June in the school year they turn 16.

-You’ll be contacted by either:
+You will be contacted by either: